DevDiner/advanceNFT_manualWallet/README.md

 The NFT's artwork and metadata are generated and stored directly on the blockchain.
 -   **`tokenSVG()`:** This function in `AdvancedNFT.sol` uses the `tokenId`, `minter` address, and `block.timestamp` as sources of pseudo-randomness to generate a unique SVG image string.
 -   **`tokenURI()`:** This function generates a Base64 encoded JSON metadata object, which includes the name, description, and the SVG image data.
 This is compliant with the ERC-721 metadata standard and ensures the NFT is entirely self-contained and permanent.

+### 4. Secure Contributor Payouts (Manual Payment Splitter)

+This project ensures that revenue from NFT sales is distributed to contributors securely and transparently.
+Instead of a potentially risky `withdraw` function that pushes funds, it uses a manual, pull-based payment system inspired by OpenZeppelin's `PaymentSplitter` contract.

+-   **On-Chain Accounting:** The contract tracks the total ETH received and how much has been released to each contributor based on their pre-defined shares.
+-   **Pull-Based Withdrawals:** Each contributor must call a `release(address)` function to "pull" their share of the funds.
+This is significantly safer than push-based systems, as it prevents re-entrancy attacks and issues with recipients that cannot accept ETH (e.g., a smart contract with no `receive` function).
+-   **Fair & Accurate:** Payouts are calculated based on the contract's total current ETH balance and each contributor's shares, ensuring fair and accurate distribution of all proceeds.

 ---